silvuple/Basket-Analysis-with-Apriori/README.md

 confidence 0.27 for example means that item Y appears in 27% of all transactions with item X

 #### Lift
-lift is how much our confidence wil increase that Y will be purchased once X is added to the basket
+lift is how much our confidence will increase that Y will be purchased once X is added to the basket

 lift > 1: item Y is likely to be purchased when item X is purchased